Pacific Kava kratom & kava bar in Pensacola, Florida

 Some kava bars serve kratom slurries made of nothing but water and micronized kratom powder.
 Most great kava bars will strain the kratom leaf powder from their drinks before serving.

 Here in the US, it’s unlikely that you’ll find kava bartenders – often called kavatenders – grinding their kava roots against dead coral.
 However, more traditional kava bars may strain their freshly-crushed kava root through a cheesecloth to get a brew that resembles the traditional version.
 Other kava bars will simply use micronized or powdered kava root for a quicker brew.
+For the best kava bar experience, you might want to look for bars that serve kava and kratom tea.

 What Should I Order at a Kava Bar?